 Why smiling is good for your child

-And, of course, seeing your baby smile at you makes you feel good – and it’s good for your brain too!
+You probably can’t help smiling at your baby.
+And, of course, seeing your baby smile at you makes you feel good too!

 The science of a smile